mostafamahdieh/FaultPronenessBasedTCP/README.md

     cd bugprediction
     python -u bugprediction_runner.py

-4. Test case priortization: The prioritization_runner.py script is used to execute the traditional and fault-proneness based TCP methods.
+4. Test case prioritization: The prioritization_runner.py script is used to execute the traditional and fault-proneness based TCP methods.
 The total and additional strategies are executed in both the traditional and fault-proneness based methods.
     ```
     cd priortization
     python -u prioritization_runner.py
     ```

-5. Aggeragating the results: The results are aggregated using the aggregate_results.py script:
+5. Aggregating the results: The results are aggregated using the aggregate_results.py script:
     ```
     cd results
     python -u aggregate_results.py